Ejdam090/Ejdam090/README.md

 <h1 align="center">Hi there 👋, I'm Adam.
 Thansk for visiting me :)</h1>
 <h2 align="left"> 💬 About Me </h2>
 <p align="left">
-I'am a frontend developer, currently looking for new opportunity
+I'm a frontend developer, currently looking for new opportunity
 </p>
 <p align ="left">📫 How to reach me a.kosior090@gmail.com</p>
 </p>